General Counsel, Corporate Secretary and Vice President, Policy

 c) Private Investment Schemes with Clients

-MFDA staff have become aware of situations where Approved Persons have become involved with clients in various private investment schemes that raise significant and direct conflicts of interest where the exercise of responsible business judgment would require prohibition of the arrangements.
-These include:
+MFDA staff is aware of situations where Approved Persons have become involved with clients in various private investment schemes that raise material conflicts of interest.
+Such arrangements should be prohibited.
+Examples include:

 - investment clubs, where the Approved Person and clients invest together, with the Approved Person making decisions on behalf of the investment club;